-Keep an eye out for sharing threads.
-This is the time where you can share one of your links.
+Keep an eye out for promo threads.
+This is the time when you can share one of your links.

 Return the Favour

-Find Other Opportunities to Participate
+Find Opportunities to Participate

 So what should you do?

 Look for other opportunities to participate.

-Actively participate in the groups.
+Actively participate in the groups and provide quality answers.
 In return, you’ll get a little badge that deems you a reliable contributor.